muellan/metacache/docs/building.md

 ```
 download-ncbi-taxonomy ncbi_taxonomy
 ```
-This will download the taxonomy and put it in a folder called `ncbi_taxonomy`
+This downloads the taxonomy and put it in a folder called `ncbi_taxonomy`